 Any time you are taking an antibiotic, the use of a probiotic is also recommended.
 This will help to keep the good bacteria in your gut.
 You can get a probiotic in yogurt, sauerkraut, miso, kefir, or as a supplement.

 Avoid excess activity and exercise for minimally 4-5 days following surgery.
 If you are experiencing discomfort and/or swelling after 4-5 days, hold off from exercise until the swelling/discomfort as subsided.

 You may notice increased discomfort 3-4 days after the surgical procedure.
 As the tissues begin to heal, they may pull against the sutures and dressing.
 You may choose to take some form of pain medication one hour prior to your suture removal appointment to minimize tenderness.
 If you are a patient for whom Antibiotic Pre-Medication is required, take the prescribed antibiotics 1 hour prior to your suture removal appointment.

-Should you have any questions or concerns during regular office hours, please do not hesitate to contact us at (413)788-9058 (Springfield Office) or (413)549-3907 (Amherst Office).
+Should you have any questions or concerns during regular office hours, please do not hesitate to contact us at (413) 788-9058 (Springfield Office), (413) 549-3907 (Amherst Office), or West Springfield Office Phone Number 413-736-6185 (West Springfield Office).
 In case of a true emergency which occurs after business hours, please call (413)788-9058.
 We have a 24-hour answering service that will answer your call and get in touch with Dr. Megas as needed.